HEIG-VD-DAI-Iseni-Jacobs/yes-tion/docs/API.md

 #### Request

-The request body is empty.
+The request must include the `user` cookie.

 #### Response

 The response body is empty.
-The `userId` is deleted on the client side.
+The `user` cookie is removed.

 #### Status codes

 - `204` (No Content) - The user has been successfully logged out

 ### Profile